 Previous guest designers have included Britain's Jasper Morrison in 2008 and France's Ronan and Erwan Bouroullec in 2010, and the tradition is that each designer will nominate his or her own successor for the following year.

 Cellule 516, based in the apartment of that number, is another experimental art space that hosts temporary exhibitions.
-The summer 2014 is an installation by the photographer Claude Levêque, who uses neon to illuminate his work.
-It's on until 30 August and admission is free.
+The summer 2014 one was an installation (now ended) by the photographer Claude Levêque, who uses neon to illuminate his work.

 And, at the end of 2013, a third apartment became available for year-round guided tours.
 Apartment no.643 is officially listed as an Historical Monument because it remains almost perfectly preserved in its original state.